 - 14.1 Nave and chancel walls are of white painted plaster with a contrasting cream finish to window reveals and stone dressings, all understood to be decorated in a modern paint.
 Wall finishes within the late C20 north extension are generally painted plaster.
 The south wall of the 'green room' is stonework, what would have been the original external face of the church.
-This is hidden at low level due to storage cupboards. - 14.1.1 Walling finishes across both nave and chancel is in an excellent, attractive condition.
-The church has been redecorated in recent memory although the characteristics of the underlying paintwork is not known, it is suspected that the paint applied is film forming and not sympathetic with the breathable nature of the thick solid wall.
+This is hidden at low level due to storage cupboards. - 14.1.1 Walling finishes across both nave and chancel are in an excellent, attractive condition.
+The church has been redecorated in recent memory although the characteristic of the underlying paintwork is not known, it is suspected that the paint applied is film forming and not sympathetic with the breathable nature of the thick solid wall.

-Minor breakdown of the paint surface exists to the north side of the chancel east wall at high level and to the south side of the chancel arch at high level.
-Both areas are understood to be historic and have been addressed externally with water table coping repairs carried out in 2015.
+Minor breakdown of the paint surface exists to the north side of the chancel east wall at high level and to the north/south side of the chancel arch at high level.
+The latter possibly linked to the condition of the mortar fillet junction between the chancel slates and nave gable end as described in item 3.1.7.